 The Riding Instructor Would Like to Give You a Free Lesson Plan

-If you would like a copy of the riding lesson plan that I designed, complete with instructions for filling it out, sign up for The Riding Instructor News using the form below my signature.
+If you would like a copy of the riding lesson plan that I designed, complete with instructions for filling it out, sign up for The Riding Instructor News.
 I’ll send you a printable pdf of The Riding Instructor’s Lesson Plan that you’ll fill in with your own ideas, plus you’ll receive the terrific Riding Instructor News, for people who teach and people who ride.
 I promise to keep your email address safe and never share it with anyone.